-1 9.66%, assuming a one hundred basis point range of uncertainty.
-The Staff 2 makes an additional allowance for equity issuance and other costs, using an 3 adjustment factor of 1.019.
-The Staff's final recommended range of cost of 4 common equity is 8.82% to 9.84%.
-Based on the embedded cost of long-term 5 debt (5.32%), the estimated range of the cost of common equity, and the proposed 6 capital structure (46.7% debt and 53.3% equity), the PUCO Staff recommends a 7 range for the overall rate of return to be 7.19% to 7.73%.
-8 9 Q17.
-DO YOU HAVE ANY CONCERNS REGARDING THE STAFF'S 10 PROPOSED COST OF COMMON EQUITY AND RATE OF RETURN IN 11 THIS PROCEEDING?
-12 A17.
+1 number, 5.90%, was actually used) in the calculation of the cost of common 2 equity.
+Based on this particular weighting, the Staff then proposed a range for 3 Duke's baseline cost of common equity, 8.66% to 9.66%, assuming a one hundred 4 basis point range of uncertainty.
+31 The Staff makes an additional allowance for 5 equity issuance and other costs, using an adjustment factor of 1.019.
+The Staff's 6 final recommended range of cost of common equity is 8.82% to 9.84%.
+Based on 7 the embedded cost of long-term debt (5.32%), the estimated range of the cost of 8 common equity, and the proposed capital structure (46.7% debt and 53.3% 9 equity), the PUCO Staff recommends a range for the overall rate of return to be 10 7.19% to 7.73%.
+11 12 Q17.
+DO YOU HAVE ANY CONCERNS REGARDING THE STAFF'S 13 PROPOSED COST OF COMMON EQUITY AND RATE OF RETURN IN 14 THIS PROCEEDING?
+15 A17.
 Yes.
-13 14 Q18.
-PLEASE IDENTIFY THE CONCERNS YOU HAVE REGARDING THE 15 STAFF'S PROPOSED COST OF COMMON EQUITY AND RATE OF 16 RETURN.
-17 A18.
-My first concern is the equity risk premium used by the Staff in its CAPM 18 analysis.
-The Staff's proposed equity risk premium of 5.70% should be reduced 19 because it was based exclusively on the difference between the arithmetic mean 20 total returns of large companies' stocks and long-term government bonds.
-The 21 exclusive use of arithmetic mean total returns, as proposed by the Staff, tends to 22 inflate the historical annualized total rate of return, and thus, increases the

-1 expected risk premium in most instances.
-A higher risk premium will always lead 2 to a higher estimated cost of common equity under the CAPM.
-This approach 3 will invariably increase Duke's estimated cost of common equity, which in turn 4 will increase Duke's revenue requirement and the distribution rates paid by 5 Duke's electric customers.
-6 7 My second concern is the Staff's weighting of the estimated costs of common 8 equity derived from the CAPM and the DCF models.
-As stated earlier, the 9 weighting (0.25 for CAPM results and 0.75 for DCF results) used by the Staff in 10 this proceeding is a departure from the Staff's long-standing methodology, and has never been accepted by the Commission.
-11 12 This particular weighting may indicate a perception by the Staff that a lower 13 14 Treasury Yield will make the CAPM result less reliable or less relevant in 15 estimating Duke's cost of common equity.
-However, there is no basis for this 16 perception.
-Based on my understanding of the theoretical basis of the CAPM and 17 DCF models, a lower yield on risk-free investment (such as the Treasury Yield) is 18 likely to affect the CAPM and the DCF models in similar directions.
-All things 19 being equal, a lower Treasury Yield is likely to lower the cost of common equity 20 estimated under both the CAPM and the DCF financial models.
-The magnitudes
+16 17 Q18.
+PLEASE IDENTIFY THE CONCERNS YOU HAVE REGARDING THE 18 STAFF'S PROPOSED COST OF COMMON EQUITY AND RATE OF 19 RETURN.
+20 A18.
+My first concern is the equity risk premium used by the Staff in its CAPM 21 analysis.
+The Staff's proposed equity risk premium of 5.70% should be reduced 22 because it was based exclusively on the difference between the arithmetic mean total returns of large companies' stocks and long-term government bonds.
+The exclusive use of arithmetic mean total returns, as proposed by the Staff, tends to inflate the historical annualized total rate of return, and thus, increases the expected risk premium in most instances.
+A higher risk premium will always lead to a higher estimated cost of common equity under the CAPM.
+This approach will invariably increase Duke's estimated cost of common equity, which in turn will increase Duke's revenue requirement and the distribution rates paid by Duke's electric customers.
+My second concern is the Staff's weighting of the estimated costs of common equity derived from the CAPM and the DCF models.
+As stated earlier, the weighting (0.25 for CAPM results and 0.75 for DCF results) used by the Staff in this proceeding is a departure from the Staff's long-standing methodology of weighting the results of the CAPM and DCF equally, and has never been accepted by the Commission.32 This particular weighting may indicate a perception by the Staff that a lower Treasury Yield will make the CAPM result less reliable or less relevant in estimating Duke's cost of common equity.
+However, there is no basis for this perception.
+Based on my understanding of the theoretical basis of the CAPM and

-&lt;sup>32 The only explanation for this change in weighting as provided by the Staff seems to be the Staff's perception of current Treasury Yields as "historically lower."
+32 The only explanation for this change in weighting as provided by the Staff seems to be the Staff's perception of current Treasury Yields as "historically lower."
 See, Staff Report at 18.
 But there is no explanation or support why the Staff believes that the current Treasury Yields are at a historical low or the Treasury Yields are at such a low level (if it is indeed the case) that will require the DCF result to be weighted more heavily than the CAPM result.